Skip to main content

 Immediately after a major release and for a short period (right now, 2 weeks, matching 1st HQ sprint duration), the integration team is under the named on-sync period.

-• We must keep the latest stable branch and master 100% on-sync, specifically about versions and upgrade steps.
+• We must keep the latest stable branch and main 100% on-sync, specifically about versions and upgrade steps.
 Some well-known exceptions to this are: backup.class.php, config.php ($release, $branch, $maturity and comments only, never $version!), install/lang/xx files (the new stable branch for install lang files is created 2w after the release).

-This simple, but important constraint, is there to facilitate the integration of impeding bugs, needing urgent resolution, and by keeping them the same, we guarantee that any stable or master fix will apply without problems to both branches.
+This simple, but important constraint, is there to facilitate the integration of impeding bugs, needing urgent resolution, and by keeping them the same, we guarantee that any stable or main fix will apply without problems to both branches.
 Of course, in order to achieve the rule, these must be also observed along the period:

 • Both improvements and new features (and, in general, everything leading to divergence) are held until the on-sync period ends.